hmatyschok/luabsd/README.md

     local bsd = require("bsd")

-As an example, a database may created,
+As an example, a database may creat,

     local _fname = "example.db"
     local _flags = bit32.bor(